01-edu/public/subjects/social-network/README.md

 ### Objectives

-You will have to create a Facebook-like social network that will contain:
+You will have to create a Facebook-like social network that will contain the following features:

 - Followers
 - Profile